Neura1net/Atlas-of-the-chromatin-landscape-in-the-developing-nervous-system-of-Drosophila-melanogaster/README.md

 •	EpicSeg_HMM_dm6_Supplement_Glahs: Hidden Markov Model (HMM) parameters, segmentation results, and state-transition data for the epicSeg chromatin-state analysis.

-Raw sequencing data (original FASTQ files for all ATAC-seq and ChIP-seq libraries) will be archived on an external hard drive or directly on the EDOC-Server at the Humboldt-Universität Library.
+Raw sequencing data (original FASTQ files for all ATAC-seq and ChIP-seq libraries) will be archived on the EDOC-Server at the Humboldt-Universität Library (DOI:XXXXX.XXXX).
 These raw data are available via the HU Berlin Library’s research data service (EDOC) for any interested reader.
 This arrangement ensures long-term preservation and accessibility of the raw datasets, in line with institutional research-data policies.

 License:
 Atlas of the chromatin landscape in the developing nervous system of Drosophila